MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 > [!TIP]
 > If your model was deployed with Microsoft Entra ID support, you don't need a key.

-In this scenario, we have placed both the endpoint URL and key in the following environment variables:
+In this scenario, we placed both the endpoint URL and key in the following environment variables:

 ```bash
 export AZURE_INFERENCE_ENDPOINT="<your-model-endpoint-goes-here>"